sumguytho/bininside/README.md

 ## Setup

 The RVA is set to 0xcccccccc by default, this is a reserved value that makes it search first 256 bytes of specified section for global variable.
-Global variable *should* be in .data section.
+Global variable *had better be* in .data section.
 Pointing RVA at correct global variable location will do as well.

 ## Accidentally deleting files
 Shouldn't happen, *probably*. gui-app removes a file only when it's the exact byte copy of pe-editor it carries within itself.